/ Engineering Department

 Featured Programs

-These programs offer engineering courses that may count toward your major.
-It is important to communicate with the off-campus study office and your academic advisor about your interest in these to determine your options and decide on the best one for you.
+These programs offer engineering courses that count toward your major.
+It is important to communicate with the off-campus study office and the Engineering Off-Campus study advisor about your interest in studying abroad to determine your options and decide on the best one for you.

 If you plan on taking general education requirements only during your semester off-campus, you can study at nearly any location that Hope offers.